Salt poisoning

-Salt poisoning is an intoxication resulting from the excessive intake of sodium (usually as sodium chloride) in either solid form or in solution (saline water, including brine, brackish water, or seawater).
+Salt poisoning is an intoxication resulting from the excessive intake of sodium (usually as sodium chloride) either in solid form or in solution (saline water, including brine, brackish water, or seawater).
 Salt poisoning sufficient to produce severe symptoms is rare, and lethal salt poisoning is possible but even rarer.
-The lethal dose of table salt is roughly 0.5-1g per kg of body weight.
+The lethal dose of table salt is roughly 0.5–1 gram per kilogram of body weight.

-In medicine, the circumstance of salt poisoning is most frequently encountered in children or infants who may be made to consume excessive amounts of table salt.
+In medicine, salt poisoning is most frequently encountered in children or infants who may be made to consume excessive amounts of table salt.
 At least one instance of murder of a hospitalized child by salt poisoning has been reported.

-Too much salt intake in adults can also occur from the drinking of seawater or the drinking of soy sauce.
-Salt poisoning has also been seen in a number of adults with mental health problems.
+Adults can consume too much salt by consuming seawater, pickled goods, brine water or soy sauce.
+Salt poisoning has been seen in a number of adults with mental health problems.

 Salt poisoning can affect most species of animals, although it is more common in swine, cattle, and poultry.

 Symptoms and physiology

-Salt poisoning typically results in a feeling of confusion and jitteriness; more severe degrees of intoxication can cause seizures and coma.
+Salt poisoning typically results in a feeling of confusion and jitteriness; more severe intoxication can cause seizures and coma.
 Death can result if medical intervention is not forthcoming.
 These symptoms are generally a consequence of hypernatremia – an abnormally high sodium level in the blood.
 (There are myriad causes of hypernatremia, which is frequently encountered in medical practice; salt poisoning is not a common cause).

 Early on, the intoxicant will cause a strong feeling of thirst, followed by weakness, nausea, and loss of appetite.
 More severe symptoms ensue, including confusion, muscle twitching, and bleeding in or around the brain.
 Death results by the swelling of the brain against the skull.
 (Normal serum sodium levels are 135–145 mEq/liter (135–145 mmol/L).
 Severe symptoms typically only occur when levels are above 160 mEq/L.) The human renal system actively regulates sodium chloride in the blood within a very narrow range around 9 g/L (0.9% by weight).